-2.4.1.
-Program shall ensure the availability, accessibility, and safety of facilities for effective functioning of the learning process and attainment of the Learning Outcomes.

-- 2.4.1.1.
-The Program shall describe the facilities in terms of their ability to support the attainment of the Learning Outcomes and to provide an atmosphere conducive to learning, such as: - offices (such as administrative, faculty, clerical, and teaching assistants) and any associated equipment, - classrooms and associated equipment, - in house laboratory facilities including those containing computers (describe available hardware and software) and the associated tools and equipment that support instruction, and field laboratory whenever necessary - computing resources (workstations, servers, storage, networks including software) - library services. - 2.4.1.2.
-The Program shall describe and assess the adequacy of these facilities to support the scholarly and professional activities of the students and faculty.
+- 2.4.1.
+Program shall ensure the availability, accessibility, and safety of facilities for effective functioning of the learning process and attainment of the Learning Outcomes. - 2.4.1.1.
+The Program shall describe the facilities in terms of their ability to support the attainment of the Learning Outcomes and to provide an atmosphere conducive to learning, such as: - offices (such as administrative, faculty, clerical, and teaching assistants) and any associated equipment, - classrooms and associated equipment, - in house laboratory facilities including those containing computers (describe available hardware and software) and the associated tools and equipment that support instruction, and field laboratory whenever necessary - computing resources (workstations, servers, storage, networks including software) - library services.

-- 2.4.1.3.
-The Program shall describe how students are provided with appropriate guidance regarding the use of tools, equipment, computing resources, laboratories, and other physical facilities to enable the utilization of these facilities in a safe and appropriate manner. - 2.4.1.4.
-The Program shall also describe the policies and procedures for maintaining and upgrading the tools, equipment, computing resources, laboratories, library and other facilities used by students and faculty.
+- 2.4.1.2.
+The Program shall describe and assess the adequacy of these facilities to support the scholarly and professional activities of the students and faculty. - 2.4.1.3.
+The Program shall manage safety, health, and environment to ensure safe and appropriate utilization of tools, equipment, computing resources, laboratories, and other physical facilities. - 2.4.2.1.
+The Program shall describe the policy and procedures for maintaining and upgrading the tools, equipment, computing resources, laboratories, library, and other facilities used by students and faculty. - 2.4.2.
+The Program shall establish policy and procedures for maintaining and upgrading the tools, equipment, computing resources, laboratories, library, and other facilities used by students and faculty